 Visiting Faculty, UCLA Department of Art, Los Angeles, CA

-Teach Rise of Modernism in a Global Context (ART 31A) and Global Modernism (ART 31B) survey courses covering art created in the industrial era from 1800-1960 with emphasis on non-western artists and movements.
+Teach Rise of Modernism in a Global Context (ART 31A), Global Modernism (ART 31B), and Modernism and its Discontents (ART 31C) survey sequence covering art created in the industrial era from 1800-2000 with emphasis on non-western artists and movements.
 “Looks at how modernist ideas and practices were influenced by industrialization, urbanization, colonialism, world wars, and emancipatory movements.”

 Lecturer, USC Roski School of Art, Los Angeles, CA

 Visiting Artist and Scholar Seminar (CRIT 515): “The Visiting Artist and Scholar Seminar is organized as a series of roundtables parallel to the Roski Talks.
 These two-hour, informal conversations are meant to provide an opportunity for students to delve deeper into the work of the visiting artists, curators, and scholars coming to the Roski School.”

 Lecturer, Graduate Public Practice, Otis College of Art and Design, Los Angeles, CA